 Antibiotic resistance: a race against time for the pharmaceutical industry.
 It is well known how this phenomenon imposes a grave danger to us all, and how now it’s only a matter of time that an infection that was once deemed curable, resists the treatment given against it.
 Coming from Indonesia, where a lot of antibiotics are given so easily as over-the-counter drugs, I have only realised how risky it is to prescribe and consume antibiotics for a mere cough or flu once I’ve studied abroad in the Netherlands.
 “Paracetamol, paracetamol, paracetamol..” joke fellow Indonesians or foreigners about general practitioners in the Netherlands only prescribing the drug for every health complaint.
 But after studying Pharmacy here, I understand one of the reasons behind the case: antibiotic resistance.
 With this understanding, I now have a goal to help develop the pharmaceutical industry and drug policy in Indonesia through my passion and interest in drug design.

 My passion and interest in drug design and toxicology instilled a desire in me to gain more knowledge in drug discovery, hoping that one day I will be able to contribute to the health of people worldwide.
-That is how I decided to continue my studies to a higher level and was led to the Translational Physiology and Pharmacology Masters program offered by Karolinska Institutet.
+That was how I decided to continue my studies to a higher level and was led to the Translational Physiology and Pharmacology Masters program offered by Karolinska Institutet.
 The program piqued my interest for a few reasons.
 Firstly, the program integrates both physiology and pharmacology in a more translational approach, aiming to accelerate the movement of research results into practice; an aspect that I find will benefit both society and the healthcare industry.
 I also found the courses that they offer intriguing and fit my interests.
-Second is that the program has close ties to pharmaceutical and biotech companies, enabling students to gain first-hand experience on leading research and getting acquainted with the working environment in the industry to prepare them for their future careers.
+Second is that the program has close ties to pharmaceutical and biotech companies, enabling students to gain first-hand experience in leading research and getting acquainted with the working environment in the industry to prepare them for their future careers.
 Studying in a prestigious medical university like Karolinska Institutet will also provide me with first-hand insight on various academic research regarding healthcare, knowledge that will be highly beneficial for me as an aspiring pharmaceutical researcher.

 As a passionate and hard-working person with a growing interest in learning drug design in more depth, I believe that I will be a great fit for the programme.
 The courses in my previous study have helped me gain basic knowledge and skills on pharmacy that I believe will help me throughout the program.
 Thanks to the Honours College program in university, I also got the chance to carry out literature research on various topics; opening my eyes to the diversity within pharmaceutical research.
 Moreover, during the first half of this year, I worked on my extended Bachelor’s project with the Chemical and Pharmaceutical Biology department of the Groningen Research Institute of Pharmacy.
 The project was about isolating endophytic fungi from three European medicinal plants and analysing whether they exhibit antibacterial effects.
 Not only did I gain more practical laboratory skills from these experiences, but I also got to develop my problem-solving skills, communication, analytical thinking and reasoning.
-Skills which would benefit me throughout the program.
+I believe these skills would benefit me throughout the program.

 I am aware that studying at a prestigious medical university like Karolinska Institutet will not be easy.
 Nevertheless, I am always up for a challenge and with the academic excellence I have maintained alongside my passion in wanting to contribute to society through drug design, I will be able to benefit from and contribute to the university community.